simon734/E-Books/Linux/CLI/notes.md

     * find ~ \( -type f -not -perm 0600 \) -or \( -type d -not -perm 0700 \)
     * Predefined Actions: -delete, -ls, -print, -quit
     * The order of the tests and actions is important.
-    * find ~ -name "*.jpg" -exec rm '{}' ';'
+    * find ~ -name "\*.jpg" -exec rm '{}' ';'
-    * find ~ -type f -name 'foo*' -ok ls -l '{}' ';'
+    * find ~ -type f -name 'foo\*' -ok ls -l '{}' ';'
-    * Improving Efficiency (combine the results of the search into an argument list): find ~ -type f -name 'foo*' -exec ls -l '{}' +
+    * Improving Efficiency (combine the results of the search into an argument list): find ~ -type f -name 'foo\*' -exec ls -l '{}' +
-    * find ~ -type f -name 'foo*' -print | xargs ls -l
+    * find ~ -type f -name 'foo\*' -print | xargs ls -l
-    * Funny filenames: find ~ -iname '*.jgp' -print0 | args --null ls -l
+    * Funny filenames: find ~ -iname '\*.jgp' -print0 | args --null ls -l
 * xargs -- Build and execute command lines from standard input
-* The file compression programs: gzip/gunzip/zcat/zless, bzip2/bunzip2/bzcat/bip2recover
+* The file compression programs: **<font color='red'>gzip/gunzip/zcat/zless</font>**, **<font color='blue'>bzip2/bunzip2/bzcat/bip2recover</font>**
-    * gzip Options:
+    * **gzip Options**:
     * -c Write output to standard output and keep original files.
 May also be specified with --stdout and --to-stdout.
-    -d Decompress.
+    * -d Decompress.
 This causes gzip to act like gunzip.
 May also be specified with --decompress or --uncompress.
-    -f Force compression even if a compressed version of the original file already exists.
+    * -f Force compression even if a compressed version of the original file already exists.
 May also be specified with --force.
-    -h Display usage information.
+    * -h Display usage information.
 May also be specified with --help.
-    -l List compression statistics for each file compressed.
+    * -l List compression statistics for each file compressed.
 May also be specified with --list.
-    -r If one or more arguments on the command line are directories, recursively compress files contained within them.
+    * -r If one or more arguments on the command line are directories, recursively compress files contained within them.
 May also be specified with --recursive.
-    -t Test the integrity of a compressed file.
+    * -t Test the integrity of a compressed file.
 May also be specified with --test.
-    -v Display verbose messages while compressing.
+    * -v Display verbose messages while compressing.
 May also be specified with --verbose.
-    -number Set amount of compression. number is an integer in the range of 1 (fastest, least compression) to 9 (slowest, most compression).
+    * -number Set amount of compression. number is an integer in the range of 1 (fastest, least compression) to 9 (slowest, most compression).
 The values 1 and 9 may also be expressed as --fast and --best, respectively.
 The default value is 6.
-    * Examples:
+    * **Examples**:
     * gzip -d -c foo.txt.gz | less
     * ls -l /etc | gzip > foo.txt.gz
 *
 * The archiving programs: tar, zip
 * tar mode[options] pathname...
-    * tar Modes:
+    * **tar Modes**:
-    * c Create an archive from a list of files and/or directories. x Extract an archive. r Append specified pathnames to the end of an archive. t List the contents of an archive.
+    * c Create an archive from a list of files and/or directories.
+    * x Extract an archive.
+    * r Append specified pathnames to the end of an archive.
+    * t List the contents of an archive.
-    * Examples:
+    * **Examples**:
-    * tar xf archive.tar --wildcards 'home/simon/palyground/dir-*/file-A'
+    * tar xf archive.tar --wildcards 'home/simon/palyground/dir-\*/file-A'
     * find playground -name 'file-A' -exec tar rf archive.bar '{}' '+'
     * find playground -name 'file-A' | tar cf - --files-from=- | gzip > archive.tgz
     * find playground -name 'file-A' | tar cjf archive.tbz -T -